Agony (2018 video game): Spin-off games

+Madmind has produced various horror themed games that they collectively call The World of Agony.
+The games' connection to the original title vary.

 A spin-off game titled Succubus was announced by Madmind in December 2018.
 It centers on playing a succubus, Vydija, as she seeks revenge and a task set by Nimrod: gather Baphomet's tongue.
-In July 2020, a free demo was made available.
+In July 2020, Succubus: Prologue, a free demo was made available.
+The final game was released in October 2021.
+As of January 2025 the game has attracted little attention from critics but user scores on Metacritic and Steam indicate much improvement over Agony.
+The Red Goddess DLC added two new levels to the story in Dec 2022.
 A Switch port was announced to be in development by Console Labs.

-Another spin-off game titled Agony: Lords of Hell was officially announced in December 2021.
+Another spin-off game titled Agony: Lords of Hell' was officially announced in December 2021.
 The game will be set between the events of Agony and Succubus and expands upon the fate of the protagonist of the former game and Vydija who is the protagonist of the latter.
+Unlike its predecessors, Lords of Hell is a strategy/city-building game, inspired by the Populous series, in which the player assumes the role of Nimrod as king of Hell to expand his territory by commanding his army through Vydija.
+A playable demo was available between 14 and 26 April 2023.
+In February 2024 development was put on hold in favor of another upcoming game.